Adam-Collier/100-Days-Of-Code/log.md

 ### Day 26: January 29th, Sunday

 **Todays progress**: Completed the Finders Keepers, Drop it and Steamroller challenge on FreeCodeCamp.
-Also watched some videos and read some explainations and examples on recursion and how to use it.
+Also watched some videos and read some explanations and examples on recursion and how to use it.

 **Thoughts**: The Finders Keepers and Drop It challenge were pretty easy to get my head around so I found the solutions to those pretty easy.
 When I came to Steamroller I could reduce two dimensional arrays pretty easy but nothing above that.
 After a lot of searching I realised that I could use recursion in a for loop.
-I still dont fully understand how recursion works so I will read more explanations and examples.
+I still don't fully understand how recursion works so I will read more explanations and examples.
 Im not feeling particularly strong with the Maths based challenges at the moment and since my interview with Sky Im thinking I should maybe invest more time looking into node, express and react.

+### Day 27: January 30th, Monday

+**Todays progress**: Completed the Binary Agents and the Everything be True challenges on FreeCodeCamp.
+Created a new Markdown file documenting all of my solutions from the Intermediate Algorithm challenges on FreeCodeCamp.
+That way I know all of my solutions aren't lost if I decide to empty the cache on my browser.
+Switched my text editor from Sublime Text to Atom, so far so good.

+**Thoughts**: Today went pretty smoothly which was a nice change from the past few days which have been relatively tough.
+As soon as I realised I could use parseInt in the Binary Agents challenge coming up with the solution was straight forward.
+But thats the thing with programming you have to know what you are looking for, or have some potential methods in mind.
+I found the Everything be True challenge pretty simple, however I realise now that I could have refactored my code so it was a lot shorter, but passing is still one step forward.